 “It will say ‘certified organic’, and it will have a certification number,” da Silva explains.
 “That means somebody independent has checked this product out against the standard.”

 What does it mean to be certified organic?

-Moondarra Blueberries has been growing and selling certified organic blueberries in Victoria since the 1980s – many years before “organic” was a trendy marketing buzzword.
-The family-owned business was established by Mal Deveson, who has now handed over the reins to his son Joel, and daughter Kate Prezioso.
+Moondarra Blueberries has been growing and selling certified organic blueberries in Victoria since the 1980s.
+Many years before “organic” was a trendy marketing buzzword.
+The family-owned business was established by Mal Deveson, who’s now handed over the reins to his son Joel, and daughter Kate Prezioso.